Sadrita404/Twin-Key/Journal.md

 |Type | Split Keyboard |

-## July 2nd : Research about the micro controller for the keyboard
+## June 24th : Research about the micro controller for the keyboard

 Today I went in Google and search about the different kind of micro controller that I can use in the split keyboard that is cheap and easily available.
 Also, that can be easily programmable, and everyone can recreate this.